How To Use And Configure WordPress Widgets

 Some widgets may require or offer no customization, or they may only allow you to add an optional title …

-Edit widgets in the Customize feature
+preview widget changes in the Customize feature

-(preview widget changes live in the Customize section)
+(preview widget changes in the Customize section)

-Wherever you are on the front-end just calick the Customize link in the toolbar …
+When viewing your site on the front-end just calick the Customize link in the toolbar …

 Toolbar Customize Link